charbugs/emphasize/README.md

 ### Communication protocol overview

 Emphasize has a simple communication protocol for data exchange.
-This protocol wants a marker to implement a small HTTP API: Here are the basics:
+This protocol wants a marker to implement a small HTTP API.
+Here are the basics:

-* **base url**: A marker has a base url with wich the marker can be registered to Emphasize, e.g. `http://mymarkers.com/synonym-detection`
+* **base url**: A marker has a base URL with which the marker can be registered with Emphasize, e.g. `http://mymarkers.com/synonym-detection`

 * **setup request**: When a user registers a marker, Emphasize will perform a GET request to `<base url>/setup`, e.g. `http://mymarkers.com/synonym-detection/setup`

-* **setup response**: When a marker receives a setup request it should return a json object that contains the setup features like title, description etc.
+* **setup response**: When a marker receives a setup request, it should return a JSON object that contains the setup features like title, description etc.

-* **markup request**: If a marker is registered to Emphasize, a user can apply the marker to a webpage.
-In this case Emphasize will perform a POST request to `<base url>/markup`, e.g. `http://mymarkers.com/synonym-detection/markup`.
-The HTTP body of this request is a json object that contains the text of the webpage and some other informations like user inputs.
+* **markup request**: If a marker is registered with Emphasize, a user can apply the marker to a web page.
+In this case, Emphasize will perform a POST request to `<base url>/markup`, e.g. `http://mymarkers.com/synonym-detection/markup`.
+The HTTP body of this request is a JSON object that contains the text of the web page and some other information, like user inputs.

-* **markup response**: When a marker receives a markup request from Emphasize it should return a json object that contains instructions what parts of the webpage text should be annotated.
-The response can also contain a analysis report or an error message for the case the marker was unable to process the data.
+* **markup response**: When a marker receives a markup request from Emphasize, it should return a JSON object that contains indications which parts of the web page text should be annotated.
+The response can also contain an analysis report or an error message for cases in which the marker was unable to process the data.

 ### Setup request